 “Now the quality bookkeepers are chasing down debtors, analysing the expenses and giving business owners an accountability partner.”

 Katarina Vencel, a CPA (certified practising accountant) with Sydney-based Vencel & Co, says it’s a mistake for owners to allocate time to bookkeeping when they should be concentrating on the business.

-The software: Check the websites of Xero, Intuit QuickBooks and MYOB for their features and then talk to colleagues, your accountant or bookkeeper about the most suitable solution for your business.
+Check the websites of Xero, Intuit QuickBooks and MYOB for their features and then talk to colleagues, your accountant or bookkeeper about the most suitable solution for your small business.

 Meissner says that understanding the requirements of your business trumps price every time.
 “Job costing and inventory tracking currently set the software packages apart,” he says.